andreamgrs/holbertonschool-hbnb/v1/README.md

 - Bypass ownership restrictions on places and reviews

 #### Test user creation and retrieval using Postman or cURL.
-For example, create a new user:
+For example, create a first ever new user:
 ```bash
 curl -X POST "http://127.0.0.1:5000/api/v1/users/" -H "Content-Type: application/json" -d '{
    "first_name": "Tom",